EzrSchwartz/Circuitpython_BLE_Cycling_Power_Service/README.rst

 Usage Example
 =============

-Refer to the Examples Folder for usage examples.
+.. todo:: Add a quick, simple example.
+It and other examples should live in the examples folder and be included in docs/examples.rst.

 Documentation
 =============
-API documentation for this library can be found on `Read the Docs <https://circuitpython-cycling-power-service.readthedocs.io/>`_.
+API documentation for this library can be found on `Read the Docs <https://circuitpython-ble-cycling-power-service.readthedocs.io/>`_.

 For information on building library documentation, please check out `this guide <https://learn.adafruit.com/creating-and-sharing-a-circuitpython-library/sharing-our-docs-on-readthedocs#sphinx-5-1>`_.